adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

 - **Hold**: continuously tunes in to a channel when a signal is received.
 - **Pause**: tunes in to that signal for a specified duration (*Scan Delay*) and then resumes scan.
-- **Stop**: the scan mode will exits on the first valid received signal.
+- **Stop**: the scan mode exits on the first valid received signal.

 #### Squelch UHF<!-- linebreak -->